The Uncanny Similarity of Recurrence and Depth: Recurrent architectures

 In this general formulation, each member of the set $\{\ell_i\}_{i = 1}^p$ can be a different function, including compositions of linear and nonlinear functions.
 The recurrent networks in this study are of the following form.

 We let $m_r(x) = \ell_q^{(m)} \circ \cdots \circ \ell_1^{(m)}(x)$ and call it a $q$-layer \emph{recurrent module}, which is applied successively between the first and last layers.
 The \emph{effective depth} of a network (feed-forward or recurrent) is the number of layers, not necessarily unique, composed with one another to form $f$.
-So, the network in Equation \eqref{eq:recur} has an effective depth of $p + nq$, where n is the number of iterations of the recurrent module.
-A more concrete example is a feed-forward network with five layers, which has the same effective depth as a recurrent model with one layer before the recurrent module, one layer after the recurrent module, and a single-layer recurrent module that runs for three iterations.
-See Figure \ref{fig:recur_graphic} for a graphical representation of how we measure effective depth.
+Thus, the network in Equation \eqref{eq:recur} has an effective depth of $p + nq$, where $n$ is the number of iterations of the recurrent module.
+A more concrete example is a feed-forward network with seven layers, which has the same effective depth as a recurrent model with two layers before the recurrent module, two layers after the recurrent module, and a single-layer recurrent module that runs for three iterations.
+See Figure \ref{fig:recur_graphic} for a graphical representation the effective depth measurement.

-We train and test models of varying effective depths on CIFAR-10, EMNIST, and SVHN to study the relationship between depth and recurrence \cite{krizhevsky2009learning, cohen2017emnist, netzerreading}.
-For every architecture style and every dataset we see that depth can be imitated by recurrence.
+We train and test models of varying effective depths on ImageNet, CIFAR-10, EMNIST, and SVHN to study the relationship between depth and recurrence \citep{ILSVRC15, krizhevsky2009learning, cohen2017emnist, netzer2011reading}.
+For every architecture style and every dataset, we see that depth can be emulated by recurrence.
 The details of the particular recurrent and feed-forward models we use in these experiments are outlined below.
-For specific training hyperparameters for every experiment, see Appendix \ref{sec:app_hyperparams}.\footnote{Code to run the experiments in this paper is available in the code repository at \href{https://github.com/Arjung27/DeepThinking}{https://github.com/Arjung27/DeepThinking}.}
+For specific training hyperparameters for every experiment, see Appendix \ref{sec:app_hyperparams}.\footnote{Code for reproducing the experiments in this paper is available in the code repository at \href{https://github.com/Arjung27/DeepThinking}{https://github.com/Arjung27/DeepThinking}.}